Social Media Is Toxic: How to Protect Your Kids from It

 An influencer is a new term that describes someone who sets trends on social media.
 These are popular users who usually have hundreds of thousands of followers.
 Some specialize in certain niches, such as gaming or fashion, while others don’t have a specific interest.

 Why are influencers and their content toxic?
-Here are some crucial considerations on how people that follow influencers are affected:
+Here are some crucial considerations on how people who follow influencers are affected:

-• Doubting your self-appearance.
+- Doubting your self-appearance.
 An influencer promoting fitness products usually looks great, with toned muscles and rock-hard abs.
 A kid might follow them to adopt healthier habits and improve their appearance.
-However, seeing the influencer’s perfection makes the child have a negative image of their current body image, which ruins confidence and is a risk factor for depression.
+However, seeing the influencer’s perfection makes the child have a negative image of their current body, which ruins confidence and is a risk factor for depression.

-• Influencers are businesspersons.
+- Influencers are businesspeople.
 Most influencers have partnerships with certain brands, and many try to hide their sponsorships to make promotions more authentic.
-They aren’t socializing because they care about their followers but as a way to earn money.
+They aren’t socializing because they care about their followers, but as a way to earn money or jump on the back of trending topics.

 5 Most Toxic Social Media Networks